ozan676/YouTube-usage-analysis/README.md

 ##VIDEO OF THE RECOMMENDATION APP
 https://youtu.be/m4NalCWmxvk

-# YouTube Usage Analysis and Its Relation with Daily Life
+# YouTube Usage Analysis and Recommendation App

 **Author:** Ozan Kaçmaz (32123)